 The meeting leader first defines the purpose and expected outcomes of the meeting and then plans it with that in mind.
 If there isn’t a clear purpose, there shouldn’t be a meeting!

-Meeting pre-planning phase is instrumental to its ultimate effectiveness.
-Pre-planning includes not only the meeting agenda, but also who should be present at a meeting.
+The meeting pre-planning phase is instrumental to its ultimate effectiveness.
+Pre-planning includes not only the meeting agenda but also who should be present at a meeting.
 To end wasteful meetings, we must take a hard look at the culture of meeting attendance.
 Not everyone should attend every meeting!
 In fact, each meeting participant must know exactly why they are attending.

 Meeting venue and other elements, such as amenities, timing and overall organizational context matter just as much.
 Ever scheduled a meeting during an important conflicting event and had major stakeholders skip it due to other obligations?
 Ever struggled with other seemingly trivial things, such as another team barging into the conference room you thought you booked, or not enough water supplied for a long meeting on a hot day?
 A careful planning process will save you many a disaster.